-Don't confuse Mainland China and Taiwan's palace museums: the Forbidden City and the National Palace Museum!
+Don't confuse Chinese mainland and Taiwan's palace museums: the Forbidden City and the National Palace Museum!
 After WWII, many Forbidden City treasures were transported to Taiwan, and are now exhibited in the National Palace Museum in Taipei.

 Both palace museums are very popular and house exquisite antiques, but they are quite different.
 Here are the top 10 differences pertinent to tourists.